apify/apify-docs/sources/platform/actors/development/actor_definition/input_schema/specification.md

 | `properties`    | Object   | Yes       | This is an object mapping each field key <br/>to its specification.                                                                    |
 | `required`      | [String] | No        | An array of field keys that are required.                                                                                              |

+> Even though the structure of the Actor input schema is similar to JSON schema, there are a few important differences.
+Therefore, we cannot guarantee that JSON schema tooling will work correctly on input schema documents.
+For precise technical understanding of the matter, feel free to browse the code of the [@apify/input_schema](https://github.com/apify/apify-shared-js/tree/master/packages/input_schema/src) package.

 ## Fields

 Each field of your input is described under its key in `inputSchema.properties` object.
 The field might have `integer`, `string`, `array`, `object` or `boolean` type and its specification contains the following properties: